Pengwei-Yang/Pengwei-Yang/content/_index.md

       title: 'Introduction'
       subtitle: ''
       text: |-
-              Hi there!👋 I am a Ph.D. student [@University of Electronic Science and Technology of China](https://en.uestc.edu.cn/).
-Before, I was an AI engineer [@East Hope Group (China)](http://www.easthope.cn/).
+              Hi there!👋 I am a Ph.D. student at [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/).
+Previously, I worked as an Algorithm Engineer at [East Hope Group (China)](http://www.easthope.cn/) and as a Research Associate in the [Sensors, Clouds, and Services Laboratory (SCSLab)](http://scslab.net/) at the University of Sydney.
 My research centers on time-series analysis and multimodal learning.

               I am always open to interesting research collaborations and discussions.
 Feel free to connect with me!